 Keeping houseplants in your home provides many benefits, including cleaner air and enhanced beauty.
 However, if you’re both a plant parent and a pet parent, you’ll need to take extra care when choosing greenery for your living space.
-This is especially true if you own one or more cats, who are more prone to chewing on houseplants than are dogs.
+This is especially true if you own one or more cats, which are more prone to chewing on houseplants than dogs.

 How to Identify a Jade Plant

-Symptoms of Jade Plant Poisoning in Cats
+Signs of Jade Plant Poisoning in Cats

 Now that you know how to identify a jade plant, you can help your cat avoid poisoning by not buying one.
 However, sometimes your cat may come into contact with a jade plant outdoors or by accident when spending time at someone else’s house.
-In those cases, you’ll want to know the common symptoms of jade plant poisoning.
+In those cases, you’ll want to know the common signs of jade plant poisoning.

-If you see signs of chewing on the jade plant, chances are your cat is the culprit.
+If you see signs of chewing on the jade plant, chances are that your cat is the culprit.
 This may be the first sign of a problem.

-What To Do If Your Cat Chews on or Eats a Jade Plant
+What to Do If Your Cat Chews On or Eats a Jade Plant

 Succulents That Are Safe for Cats

-Succulent lovers can take heart that, while jade plants may be toxic, several other safe options do exist.
+Succulent lovers can take heart that while jade plants may be toxic, several other safe options do exist.

 It’s important to remember that even plants considered safe or non-toxic can still be irritating if your cat chews or eats them.
-For the safety of both the plant and the cat, discourage your kitty from chewing on your greenery or keep the plants in a room away from the cat.
+For the safety of both the plant and the cat, discourage your kitty from chewing on your greenery, or keep the plants in a room away from the cat.

-Related Read: 32 Plants That Are Safe for Cats
+Related Read: 24 Plants That Are Safe for Cats

 Featured Image Credit: Tatiana Belkina, Shutterstock